content-left-bg.png

 • Seek advice from the Copyright team when re-using or repurposing previously published material which is to be incorporated into a new, revised or expanded publication.

-• Approve any departure from the Creative Commons licensing of State of Queensland copyright material (a requirement of Queensland Government (Information access and use policy (IS33)) in accordance with Intellectual Property Principles and in consultation with the Director, Information and Governance Management.
+• Approve any departure from the Creative Commons licensing of State of Queensland copyright material (a requirement of Queensland Government (Information access and use policy (IS33)) in accordance with Intellectual property principles and in consultation with the Director, Enterprise Information Services.

 • Approve the acknowledgment of employees’ or consultants’ moral rights, only on request and only if appropriate and feasible.